Richan21/Creating-Log-Analytics-Workspace/README.md

 <h1>Creating-Azure-VMs</h1>
-The Lab guide outlines step by step method of setting up a Log Analytic Workspace using Microsoft Azure and linking it to a Virtual Machine created on Microsoft Azure.<br />
+The Lab guide outlines step by step method of setting up a Log Analytic Workspace using Microsoft Azure and connecting it to a Virtual Machine created on Microsoft Azure<br />

 ## Prerequisites